lightec-xyz/zkBTC-Security/README.md

 The smart contract must estimate the checkpoint depth on its own to determine whether the value presented in the proof is acceptable.

-In case the transaction is even deeper than the checkpoint or just rests in the checkpoint block, we simply return true for checkpoint depth checking, as the checkpoint is trusted by the smart contract.
+If the transaction is even deeper than the checkpoint or simply rests in the checkpoint block, we simply return true for checkpoint depth checking, as the smart contract trusts the checkpoint.
 Otherwise, our first attempt is:
 ```Solidity
     estimated_depth = (eth_block.timestamp - tx_block.timestamp) / 600 + (cp_depth - tx_depth);
 ```